Poverty consciousness, also known as scarcity mindset, is the belief that you’ll never have enough money, or that the

-She was burying her daughter and I was worried about defaulting on mortgage payments.
+As she prepared to bury her daughter, I worried about defaulting on mortgage payments.

 After that, I decided to make peace with money and began analyzing my set of beliefs about it.

 I concluded that my fear of not having enough money to meet our business’s overhead was actually detrimental to our overcoming the slump.

-The constant worry caused serious anxiety, and through my repetitive cycle of negative thought, I manifested the opposite of what I wanted.
+The constant worry caused serious anxiety, and through my repetitive cycle of negative thoughts, I manifested the opposite of what I wanted.

 At the end of my peace-making journey, I realized that real security comes from within, not from without.
 Money is only a symbol – it can be lost in an instant.

 How does scarcity mindset apply to retirement?